Getting started

 - A wallet you control, or an email or passkey.
 Sign-in runs through Privy, so you do not need a wallet to begin.
 Privy can provision one for you.

 - A little USDC if you want to use the paid AI suggestions.
-That funds your Agent Wallet, which is separate from your trading collateral.
-See self-custody for why those two are kept apart.
+That funds your Agent Wallet, which is yours to own and export.
+It is separate from your trading collateral.
+See self-custody for why those two are kept apart, and Wallet management for how to export or import wallets.

 The short version